-- AMTE hosted a reception and sponsored the President's Session at the NCTM Annual Meeting in Anaheim, CA. - AMTE sponsored the AMTE Reunion and Special Interest Session at NCSM in Anaheim, CA. - AMTE welcomed 3 new affiliate groups: the Connecticut Association of Mathematics Teacher Educators, Appalachia Association of Mathematics Teacher Educators and Georgia Association of Mathematics Teacher Educators. - AMTE's second position statement, Preparing Teachers to use Technology to Enhance the Learning of Mathematics, was published in January 2006. - AMTE sponsored Sraboni Ghosh, North Georgia College and State University, as our NExT Fellow. - The first AMTE Monograph, The Work of Mathematics Teacher Educators: Exchanging Ideas for Effective Practice, was published.
+AMTE hosted a reception and sponsored the President's Session at the NCTM Annual Meeting in Anaheim, CA. AMTE sponsored the AMTE Reunion and Special Interest Session at NCSM in Anaheim, CA. AMTE welcomed 3 new affiliate groups: the Connecticut Association of Mathematics Teacher Educators, Appalachia Association of Mathematics Teacher Educators and Georgia Association of Mathematics Teacher Educators.
+AMTE's second position statement, Preparing Teachers to use Technology to Enhance the Learning of Mathematics , was published in January 2006.
+AMTE sponsored Sraboni Ghosh, North Georgia College and State University, as our NExT Fellow.
+The first AMTE Monograph, The Work of Mathematics Teacher Educators: Exchanging Ideas for Effective Practice , was published.

-• The membership directory was made available online through the AMTE website.
+☐ The membership directory was made available online through the AMTE website.

-- Multi-year memberships were offered for the first time. - Executive Director, Nadine Bezuk, developed a New Member Packet that included the Membership Directory, Doctoral Program Report, and Welcome Letter highlighting the AMTE website. - AMTE trademark application was granted in July 2005. - Randy Philipp was the first recipient of the Excellence in Mathematics Teacher Educator Award. - AMTE became a member of NCTM's Leadership Circle. - AMTE produced the first AMTE Handbook, which described the roles and responsibilities of Board Officers, Board Members, Committees and Task Forces.

-AMTE is an association of mathematics teacher educators.
-The strength of our organization rests in its membership and the lessons we learn from geese:

-• While all mathematics teacher educators are flapping as fast as they can to keep up with their busy personal and professional lives, by joining together as an association, AMTE members move towards our goal more quickly because we travel on the thrust of another.
-If we stay in formation and willingly accept the help of others and give help to others who share in the goal, we can travel farther.
+Multi-year memberships were offered for the first time.
+Executive Director, Nadine Bezuk, developed a New Member Packet that included the Membership Directory, Doctoral Program Report, and Welcome Letter highlighting the AMTE website. ; AMTE trademark application was granted in July 2005.
+Randy Philipp was the first recipient of the Excellence in Mathematics Teacher Educate Award. or AMTE became a member of NCTM's Leadership Circle.
+AMTE produced the first AMTE Handbook, which described the roles and responsibili of Board Officers, Board Members, Committees and Task Forces. ties org • W the me MTE is an association of mathematics teacher educators.
+The strength of our ganization rests in its membership and the lessons we learn from geese: While all mathematics teacher educators are flapping as fast as they can to keep up with eir busy personal and professional lives, by joining together as an association, AMTE embers move towards our goal more quickly because we travel on the thrust of another. we stay in formation and willingly accept the help of others and give help to others no share in the goal, we can travel farther.
+Sic d Rachlin